kicub-labs/.github/profile/README.md

 - Embrance and challenge current design methodologies
   - Understand the designs that have come before, while simulatenously being able to innovate
-  - Embrace the relatively new medium of 3D printing, and adapt to the medium in ways that produces reproducible, high quality cases
+  - Embrace the new medium of 3D printing, and adapt to the medium in ways that produces reproducible, high quality cases

 - Foster a culture of innovation and collaboration
   - Designs are open sourced to encourage learning, modifications, and contibutions